jenkinsci/mabl-integration-plugin/README.md

 In a pipeline step, select 'Configure'.
 In the pipeline script, insert a pipeline step for mabl.
 This can be written by hand or created via the 'Pipeline Syntax' tool.
-Here is an example output:

--   mabl: The pipeline function to be called. - Required
+The available parameters are:

 -   applicationId: Selects the application to run deployments against (one of environmentId or applicationId is required)
 -   continueOnMablError: Continue if there is an unexpected error in the